ArkamFahry/KnowledgeBase/pages/Go.md

 - # Go: C of 21st century
 	- ![go.png](../assets/go_1687967894127_0.png){:height 270, :width 753}
+	- ## Go
+		- Golang, also known as Go, is a programming language developed at Google in 2007 by legends who really know their stuff like [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) and Version 1.0 was released as open-source software in 2012.
+Go was designed for simplicity and efficiency that why it's called Go and not Goalng.
+It is described as [[C]] for the 21st century.
+It is a popular choice for high-performance Server-side applications.
+This is the language which builds tools like [[Docker]], [[CockroachDB]], [[Dgraph]] and many more tools.
+	- ## Go Features
+		- Speed
+			- Runtime speed
+				- Go is compiled programming this means it generally out preforms interpreted languages meaning it is no slouch in the performance department.
+			- Compile time speed
+				- Go is famous for it's extremely fast compile time made possible by innovations to dependency analysis.
+Which gives Go lang a great developer experience because there are no long wait times when compiling the program making go a joy to work with.
+		- Simplicity
+			- Relatively small syntax is used by Go, making it easy to learn and use.
+The language is also designed to be expressive and concise, which can help to write more efficient code.
+		- Concurrency
+			- Built-in support for concurrency, which allows the development of programs that can run multiple tasks at the same time.
+This can be very helpful for applications that need to handle a lot of concurrent requests.
+				- Go's concurrency system is based on goroutines and channels. [[Goroutines]] are lightweight threads that are managed by the [[Go runtime]].
+They are cheap to create and can be easily spawned from other goroutines.
+					- {{embed ((649eeca9-8c24-4598-ba0d-06561a9a64c2))}}
+		- Robust standard library
+			- Has a comprehensive standard library that includes a wide range of modules for common tasks such as networking, I/O, and cryptography.
+This can help to get started with a projects quickly and easily.
+				- Go even has a built is SQL package called `database/sql` in the standard library.
+		- Tooling
+			- There are a number of great tools that can help you write, debug, and test your code.
+These tools include a compiler, a debugger, and a testing framework.
+				- Tools such as the `go build` and `go run` commands, that make it easy to develop and deploy Go applications.
+		- Garbage collection
+			- The built-in garbage collection, which eliminates the need for manual memory management.
+This makes Go a safer and more reliable language.
+Which also makes Go easier to pick up and understand.
+		- Type safety
+			- Strongly typed language, which means that the types of variables and expressions are checked at compile time.
+This helps to prevent errors and makes Go a more reliable language.
+		- Package management
+			- The built-in package management system, which makes it easy to install and manage third-party libraries.
+		- Community support
+			- Go has a large and active community of developers who are constantly contributing to the language and its ecosystem.
+This makes it a good choice for developers who want to be part of a vibrant and supportive community.
+				- There are community forums, slack and discord servers which helps all the gophers.
+				- There are lot of community packages which make application development faster and easier.
+		-
+	- ## Go Problems
+		- Lack of generics
+			- Go did not have generics until Go 1.18, which was released in March 2022.
+This meant that developers had to write a lot of boilerplate code to handle different types of data.
+		- Error handling
+			- Error handling system of Go is often criticized for being difficult to understand and use.
+Errors are represented by the `error` interface, which can be implemented by any type.
+This can make it difficult to track down the source of an error.
+		- Dependency management can be cumbersome
+			- Go's dependency management system, `go get`, is often criticized for being difficult to use and for not being very flexible.
+		- Concurrency can be a bit complex
+			- Go's Concurrency model is based on [[Goroutines]] and channels.
+This model can be difficult to understand and use, especially for beginners.
+		- Performance is good but not the same as other compiled languages
+			- It is not always the fastest programming language.
+For some tasks, other languages, such as [[Rust]] or C++ can be faster.
+		- The difficulty of learning best practices for Go programming
+			- There is no single authoritative source for Go best practices, so developers often have to rely on their own experience or the advice of others.
+This means there is some what of a large learning curve in understanding an structuring scalable Go projects.
+		- Lack of function overloading and default values for arguments this can make the code more verbose and difficult to read.
+		- There is a lack of a strong type system this can lead to errors that are difficult to track down.
 	- ## Go Resources
 		- [The Go Programming Language](https://go.dev/)
 		- [GitHub - golang/go: The Go programming language](https://github.com/golang/go)